OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 ...
 ```

-**There appears to be cloned versions of the original function upon the C++ attribute being applied!** These clone functions must've been registered onto the dynamic clone table that will point to the transaction clones when called from a `synchronized` block!
+**There appears to be cloned versions of the original function upon the C++ attribute being applied!** These clone functions must've been registered onto the clone table(configured in static runtime) that will point to the transaction clones when called from a `synchronized` block!
 It makes sense for the registration to happen before runtime if any functions with such attributes are defined. *The functions `de/register_tm_clones` are there in case we want to enable this language feature.*

+# Conclusion

+It was an incredibly deep rabbit hole that I dug myself into, but I'm glad I came out with a wealth of knowledge about:

+- ELF formats
+- Linker sections
+- Dynamic linker executable
+- PLT and GOT (shared objects symbols)
+- Libc runtime
+- Program constructors and destructors
+- Static initialization
+- Transaction memory models
+- etc

+I've finished my undergrad in college without learning any of these concepts and I deeply regret not jumping in sooner to get a clear picture of exactly how a simple `int main(){}` program is created.
+Thanks for joining me on this journey and let me know if I'm missing anything in the investigation!